-For information about each drug, see Table 1 on pages 18-19.
+For information about each drug, see Table 1 Some Treatment Approaches for Classical Hodgkin Lymphoma on page 18.

 Stem Cell Transplantation.
 This is a procedure in which patients receive healthy stem cells to replace their own stem cells that have been destroyed by cancer or cancer treatments.
 The goal of stem cell transplant is to help the body start a new supply of blood cells after the patient gets high-dose chemotherapy.